 - It's a Dumping Ground for Bad Photos

-I'm certainly no photo snob who thinks that every photo must be gallery worthy but when the first 50 photos to show up on a search are so out of focus and badly exposed as to be unrecognizable it gets old quickly.
+We certainly don't think that every photo must be gallery worthy, but when the first 50 photos to show up on a search are so out of focus and badly exposed as to be unrecognizable it gets old quickly.
 It is an unavoidable fact that at the size of Flickr, a huge number of the 6 billion uploaded photos will be nothing more than clutter in searches.

 - Site Design

 Each time Flickr adds an information feature (maps, tags, licensing terms) it seems to just "stick it to the bottom" of the right column.
 As such, information is becoming hard to find information quickly and important information (like licensing) is hidden without scrolling.

 How Much Does It Cost?

 Flickr offers both free and paid (pro) accounts.
 Pro accounts are $24.95 a year (at the time this review is posted although Yahoo and Flickr could change the terms or fees at any time).

 Free Account Details